Welcome to the homepage of David Gloistein.

 News from my observatory

-Am currently working on a project with the AAS and producing photos for there database.
+I continue to work on a project with the AAS and produce photos for their database of rare objects.

-Took part in a 2 day workshop with the developer of PixInsight, the specialist software I use for my photos.
+Took part in another 2 day workshop with the developer of PixInsight, the specialist software I use for my photos.

 What have I been looking at